Shimba

 Hills National Park vegetation

-is unique and composed of coastal rainforests and
+is unique and composed of coastal rainforests and grasslands

-grasslands interspersed with woodlands and coastal
+interspersed with woodlands and coastal bushes.
+Undulating

-bushes.
-Undulating hills are patched with bushes,
+hills are patched with bushes, small grasslands and

-small grasslands and riverine forests running alongside
+riverine forests running alongside the water springs/rivers

-are surrounding the hills and bordering small escarpments.
+hills and bordering small escarpments.

 They